Pre Pack Administration – Benefits

 - Disclosure to creditors of any attempts to market the company, examining the value with external benchmarks and where appropriate liaising with major creditors

 - Disclosure to creditors of why the decision to proceed with a pre-pack administration was undertaken together with disclosure on connected party information

 - A report is issued to creditors as soon as possible allowing them to vote to agree to the action taken

 Contact us for Pre-Pack Administration Advice

-If your company is facing dissolution / collapse from debt, HMRC arrears, cashflow or other financial problems and you have exhausted all possible funding issues (perhaps because your key lenders are not willing to support you) then please do contact us for a fully confidential, and FREE, initial discussion.
+If your company is facing dissolution / collapse from debt, HMRC arrears, cashflow or other financial problems and you have exhausted all possible funding issues (perhaps because your key lenders are not willing to support you) then please do call us on 0208 088 0633 or contact us for a fully confidential, and FREE, initial discussion.
 At the meeting, our highly qualified London based team will provide you with independent, professional assistance / guidance and go over all the possible options, and will identify those that will fit in with your company’s own particular requirements.